1927–28 American Soccer League: Playoffs

 The structural problems with the proposed playoff system became obvious by the end of the first half of the season.
 As mentioned above, Bethleham Steel and New Bedford finished tied for second place.
 This led to a playoff game which, ironically, did not take place until February 22, 1928, nearly two weeks after the second half of the season began.
 In that game, played in Tiverton, Rhode Island, the Whalers defeated the Steelmen, 2-0.
 Further complications arose at the end of the second half.
-When New Bedford and the Fall River Marksmen finished as the top two teams this led to an unbalanced playoff.
+When New Bedford and Fall River F.C. finished as the top two teams this led to an unbalanced playoff.
 The league had intended to have a four team playoff, but the playoff now consisted of three teams – Boston, New Bedford and Fall River.
 Therefore, the league first decided to allow Bethlehem Steel to enter as the fourth team.
 This led to a protest by the New York Nationals that they deserved to be the fourth team on account of finishing above Bethlehem Steel in the second half.
 The league executives decided then to include both the Nationals and Bethlehem Steel, making the playoffs a five-team affair.
-Bethlehem Steel defeated the Nationals in a two-game series, the first on June 4 and the second on June 6th.
+Bethlehem Steel defeated the Nationals in a two-game series, the first on June 4 and the second on June 6.
 Three days later, Bethlehem met the Boston Soccer Club in the first game of their semifinal series.
 The Bethlehem players were clearly fatigued and their goalkeeper, Dave Edwards went down injured as Bethlehem lost.
 Rather than travel back to their home stadium in Pennsylvania for the second leg of the series, Bethlehem elected to play at Hawthorne Stadium in Brooklyn.
 This was home to the Brooklyn Wanderers.
 While there, Bethlehem requested the Wanderers loan their goalkeeper, future Aberdeen great Steve Smith, to replace the injured Edwards.
 However, Bethlehem Steel failed to notify league officials that Smith would be a guest player.
 After Bethlehem won the game, 4-0, going through on aggregate, Boston lodged a complaint which the league sustained.
 The second game was declared void and Boston's first leg victory became the deciding game in the semifinal.
-In the other semifinal, the New Bedford Whalers defeated the Fall River Marksmen.
+In the other semifinal, the New Bedford Whalers defeated Fall River F.C.
 However, two players from each team were sent off in the second game.
-Then Sturdy Maxwell, one of the ejected Whalers players got into a post-game fight with Tec White of the Marksmen.
+Then Sturdy Maxwell, one of the ejected Whalers players got into a post-game fight with Tec White of the 'Marksmen'.
 The league suspended White and Maxwell, depriving the Whalers of their starting right half.
 In the final between the Boston Soccer Club and New Bedford Whalers, both teams scored in the first half, but the Whalers clinched the championship with three second half goals by Barney Battles Jr.